-Jagerry, or country sugar, molasses, is unrefined sugar made by boiling the juice of sugar cane and other plants like a date palm until it reaches semi-solid state.
+Jaggery, or country sugar, molasses, is unrefined sugar made by boiling the juice of sugar cane and other plants like a date palm until it reaches a semi-solid state.

-It’s mainly produced in Pakistan, India, Sri Lanka, Bangladesh, an Myanmar.
+It’s mainly produced in Pakistan, India, Sri Lanka, Bangladesh, and Myanmar.

 However, is it a healthier alternative to white sugar?

 Jaggery contains many nutrients, unlike refined sugar, thanks to its molasses content.
-It helps cleanse the intestines, stomach, and respiratory tract.
+It can help cleanse the intestines, stomach, and respiratory tract.

 However, it does contain sugar, lots of it.
 Just like sugar, it’s a simple carbohydrate that doesn’t need to be metabolized, thus spiking your blood sugar levels.

-Also, it contains 65-85% of sucrose – a type of sugar which increases blood glucose within minutes or hours after its consumption.
+Also, it contains 65-85% of sucrose – a type of sugar that increases blood glucose within minutes or hours after its consumption.

-In fact, one study showed that it affects blood sugar levels almost as much as pure glucose.
-Participants with non-insulin dependent diabetes drank solutions of different sweeteners, including jaggery, glucose, sucrose, and honey.
+In fact, Yoga Journal showed that it affects blood sugar levels almost as much as pure glucose.
+Participants with non-insulin-dependent diabetes drank solutions of different sweeteners, including jaggery, glucose, sucrose, and honey.